dtcenter/METplus/docs/Release_Guide/release_steps/metplus/update_zenodo.rst

 .. figure:: figure/met_zenodo.jpg

-Click on that to go to the METplus Digital Object Identifier (DOI) on Zenodo.
+Check the [METplus Coordinated Release Digital Object Identifier (DOI)](https://doi.org/10.5281/zenodo.5567804) on Zenodo.
 Once all METplus components have been released, manually add the zip files for each METplus component release in the METplus Verification System Coordinated Release.